HuxyUK/simple-software-installer/README.md

 ## Changelog
 ### v0.1-alpha3
 - Added Shotcut to available apps
-- Updgraded CLion to latest version
+- Upgraded CLion to latest version
 - Error code 3010 on windows should no longer flag as failed install
 - Startup screen on longer animates once the app is initialised